IBM/predict-customer-spend-using-FPPredictPlus/README.md

 ### Analyze results

 Lets review the model performance in detail.
 Click on `Predicted vs Actual` option to see the model performance.
 We can observe that predicted values are very close to actual values.
 The model was able to learn from the data and generated predictions with good accuracy.
+`Note` :- It was observed that the model is sensitive towards outliers in the dataset.
+We can deal with outliers in different ways by identifying the root cause and exclude them if necessary.
+We can also retain outliers in the dataset for further analysis and treat them accordingly.

 ![](https://github.com/IBM/build-a-regression-model-using-fppredictplus/blob/master/images/prd-act.png)